 - 1. Each faculty member supplies relevant and accurate information for inclusion in the dossier.
-If the unit is using Activity Insight to generate the dossier, faculty members are responsible for ensuring their information is entered into Activity Insight in accordance with the timeline specified.
-(See III.B.5.) - 2.
+Faculty members are responsible for ensuring their information is entered into Activity Insight in accordance with the timeline specified.
+(See III.B.1.) - 2.
 Each faculty member shall be provided an opportunity to review for accuracy and completeness the factual records and informational material contained in the dossier prior to the beginning of the review process.
-For tenure reviews, the dossier will contain complete written copies of the following materials prepared during earlier reviews:
+For tenure reviews, the dossier will contain complete written copies of the following materials prepared during earlier reviews: - a.

-- a.
 Written statements concerning peer review of teaching; - b.
 Tenure review letters from department heads and deans; - c.
 Tenure recommendations and other communications prepared by department and college review committees.